How to Customize a Gekko Strategy (Step-by-Step Guide)

 • Seems all good so far !

 Now let’s modify the “notrend” block and create a “stall” trend with a SELL if we detect a persistence and a market price lower than our stoploss_price.
+The persistence field acts as a safeguard against false signals—requiring a certain history (several candles) in the same trend before taking action.

 //log.debug('In no trend');